Deciphering Lyman $\alpha$ blob 1 with deep MUSE observations: Data reduction

 The resulting final datacube has $456 \times 378$ spatial elements (spaxels) that sample the sky parallel to right ascension and declination at 0.2\arcsec{}$\times$0.2\arcsec{}.
 Each spaxel consists of 3802 spectral elements that sample the spectral domain from 4599.6\,\AA{} to 9350.8\,\AA{} linearly with steps of 1.25\,\AA{}.

-Throughout the above procedure a formal variance propagation is also carried out by each of the employed routines, thus a second datacube containing the variance for each voxels is also produced.
-However, the resampling procedure in \texttt{muse\_scipost\_make\_cube} produces correlated noise between neighbouring volume pixels \citep[see Figure 5 in ][]{Bacon2017}.
-Since this co-variance term between neighbouring volume pixels (voxels) can not easily be accounted for in the final reduction, the formal variance cube contains underestimates of the true variances.
+Throughout the above procedure a formal variance propagation is also carried out by each of the used routines, thus a second datacube containing the variance for each volume pixel (voxel) is also produced.
+However, the resampling procedure in \texttt{muse\_scipost\_make\_cube} produces correlated noise between neighbouring voxels \citep[see Figure 5 in ][]{Bacon2017}.
+Since this co-variance term between neighbouring voxels can not easily be accounted for in the final reduction, the formal variance cube contains underestimates of the true variances.
 By processing artificial pixtables filled only with Gaussian noise, \cite{Bacon2017} demonstrate that the variance for a voxel in an individual exposure datacube must be corrected by a factor of $(1/0.6)^2$ \citep[see Figure 6 in ][]{Bacon2017}.
 Following \cite{Bacon2017} we apply this correction to our final variance cube.

 We display a map of the integration time for each spaxel in the MUSE datacube of LAB1 in Figure~\ref{fig:exp_map}.
 The maximum integration time of 61920\,s (17.2h) is reached in a 32\arcsec{}$\times$48\arcsec{} central region of our datacube.
 In this region all three ESO observing programmes overlap.
 This region completely encompassed the known extend of LAB\,1 and LAB\,8 prior to the here presented observations.
 Moreover, Figure~\ref{fig:exp_map} also illustrates the location of the masked out regions due to continuum-bright meteor trails or satellite tracks.